wix-incubator/flickr-gallery-exam/README.md

 6. Your local app should be available at `http://localhost:8000`

 ## Your Tasks
-This project includes several tasks for different skill levels.
-You may try completing them all but if you are new to web development, complete the tasks that are a bit above your level.
+This project includes 2 main tasks.
+The first 2 parts of each task are mandatory and there is a bonus part for each.
 You can and should learn new skills during the process, you may consult with Google and friends but you will need to explain why you implemented what you implemented, so be responsible for your code.
 *Important:* please make sure to commit after each task - for example, after finishing task 1 delete, commmit the files with a relevant message: "task 1 - delete image", and so on.